rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 * Node 3: *cassandra3* in data center "DC2"

 ### Starting and inspecting the containers

-The configuration of the cluster is given in the docker-compose.yml file.
+The configuration of the cluster is given in the apache-compose.yml file.
 1. Start the containers by running
     ```
-    $ docker-compose up
+    $ docker-compose -f apache-compose.yml up
     ```
 2. To see the containers running and get their names, open another terminal and run
     ```